-As a highly transferable degree graduates will have the option to move into a variety of careers across the sports landscape in the commercial, public and voluntary sector organisations.
-The programme is aligned to CIMSPA Professional Occupational Standards 'assistant coach' and 'coach'.
-The programme is also mapped to Professional Environmental Standards 'Working in the School Environment (Out of Curriculum).
-The professional standards ensure the programme is aligned to the industry requirements which therefore enhance students' employability.
+As a highly transferable Foundation degree graduates will have the option to move into a variety of careers across the sports landscape in the commercial, public and voluntary sector organisations.
+The programme is aligned to CIMSPA professional standards 'assistant coach' which aligns to the sports industry.
 The programme is mapped to CIMSAP industry endorsement where specific criteria is mapped as part of the endorsement process to specific modules.
 These mapping documents are available upon request and CIMSPA complete an annual check of the programme.

-Employability is embedded in the programme in the first year from the immersive module in semester A, through to applied modules in coaching (SDEC55 Coaching for Sport and Physical Activity).
+Employability is embedded in the programme in the first year from the immersive module in semester A, through to applied modules in coaching (SDEC55 Coaching for Sport and Physical Activity) and through aligned practical experience through a short community placement in SVCC51 Community Sport.
 In year two employability is embedded through connections with sports industry partners through SBMD01 Event Management in Sport & Physical Activity and through a formal industry placement through, SDED52 Engaging in Employability: Sport Development and Coaching.
 Students employability is also enhanced through their demonstrate applied inclusive practice through SDED53 Inclusion in Sport and Physical Activity and finally applied coaching in community and professional settings through SDCD04 Coaching Theory and Practice.
-In the final year students gain applied experience through the SDEH51 Inclusive Coaching in Sport & Physical Activity module and gain experience working with children in in schools through SDEH55 Physical Education and School Sport.
-Finally, students demonstrate their employability through SDEH54 Graduate Employability in Sport, which connects students directly with industry professionals where they engage with a job application assessment scenario with employers from sports organisations.

-Specific sport development and coaching career options include:
+Specific Sport Development and Coaching Management career options include:

-- Sport Development Officer (local government, commercial sector, or national governing body).
+- Sport Development Officer (Local Government, Commercial Sector, or National Governing Body)

 - Sports Coach

-- Sport Development Management

-- Social Inclusion

-- Disability and Inclusion Officer
+- Inclusion Officer

 - Women's and Girls Development Officer

 - Physical and Mental Wellbeing Officer

 - Physical Activity Officer

 - Sport Event Management

 - Sport Facility Management

-- Sport Administration
+- Sports Administration

-- Sport Business Owner
+- Sports Business Owner

-- Teacher

 The School of Sport Health and Wellbeing have a distinguished number of Alumni who we continue to work in partnership with.
 Our Alumni provide inspiration, support and guidance and placement and employment opportunities for students and graduates.
-Alumni for part of the Sport Professional Advisory Group who work with the programme team and who contribute to the programme through guest lectures, applied events, work-based learning, and honours programme research.
+Alumni for part of the Sport Professional Advisory Group who work with the programme team and who contribute to the programme through guest lectures, applied events and work-based learning